andrewdavidmackenzie/flow/guide/src/running/flowc.md

 ### Arguments for the flow
 If a flow directory or filename is supplied, then any files after that are assumed to be command line arguments for the flow itself.
-WHen it starts executing it can retrieve the value of these paramters using functions in the runtime.
+When it starts executing it can retrieve the value of these parameters using functions in the runtime.